Patricia Bosworth: Author

-In 2018, Bosworth released Dreamer With a Thousand Thrills: The Rediscovered Photographs of Tom Palumbo, published by powerHouse Books.
-The book features Palumbo's fashion photographs and celebrity portraits from the 1950s and 60s, as well as several works that were never published during his lifetime.
+In 2018, Bosworth released Dreamer with a Thousand Thrills: The Rediscovered Photographs of Tom Palumbo, published by powerHouse Books.
+The book features Palumbo's fashion photographs and celebrity portraits from the 1950s and 1960s as well as several works that never were published during his lifetime.

-Bosworth was working on her latest project, Protest Song, at the time of her death.
-Protest Song (Farrar, Straus, & Giroux) is about Paul Robeson's work to create federal anti-lynching legislation, which her father collaborated on, and J. Edgar Hoover's subsequent successful campaign to blacklist Robeson.
+Bosworth was working on Protest Song at the time of her death.
+Protest Song (Farrar, Straus, & Giroux) is about Paul Robeson's work to create federal anti-lynching legislation, which her father collaborated, and J. Edgar Hoover's successful campaign to blacklist Robeson.
 Similar anti-lynching legislation to that proposed by Robeson and Crum was passed by the U.S. House of Representatives on February 26, 2020.

 Personal life and death

-During Bosworth's sophomore year at Sarah Lawrence, her beloved brother Bart Jr. committed suicide in 1953 at Reed College in Portland, Oregon.
-This event, and their father's suicide six years later in 1959, would inform Bosworth's work throughout her life.
+During Bosworth's sophomore year at Sarah Lawrence, her brother Bart Jr. committed suicide in 1953 at Reed College in Portland, Oregon.
+This event, and their father's suicide six years later in 1959, informed Bosworth's work throughout her life.

 During her first year at Sarah Lawrence, Bosworth eloped with an art student.
-The marriage turned abusive and was annulled after sixteen months.
+The marriage turned abusive, and it was annulled after 16 months.
 Bosworth married novelist and playwright Mel Arrighi in 1966; the two collaborated on several projects outside of their individual work.
 Arrighi died due to cardiac arrest and complications from emphysema on September 17, 1986.

 Bosworth learned that she was pregnant on the same day that she was cast as Simone for the film The Nun's Story (released 1959).
-She underwent an underground abortion immediately prior to leaving for Rome and began to hemorrhage while on the plane.
+She underwent an underground abortion immediately before leaving for Rome and began to hemorrhage while on the plane.
 Production of the film was delayed as she recovered.

 In the late 1980s, Bosworth was reintroduced to photographer Tom Palumbo, whom she had met decades earlier when Palumbo had been on staff at Harper's Bazaar and Vogue.
-Palumbo was then seguing from photography into directing theatre.
+Palumbo was then moving from photography into directing theatre.
 He and Bosworth worked on a number of plays together for the Actors Studio and Lincoln Center, including a production of The Seagull starring Laura Linney as Nina and Tammy Grimes as Arkadina.
 They married in 2000.
 Palumbo died due to complications from Lewy Body Dementia on October 13, 2008.
 After Palumbo's death, Bosworth joined the board of the Lewy Body Dementia Resource Center.

-Bosworth died from pneumonia and complications of COVID-19 at Mount Sinai West hospital in New York City on April 2, 2020, three weeks away from her 87th birthday.
+Bosworth died from pneumonia and complications of COVID-19 at Mount Sinai West hospital in New York City on April 2, 2020.